 Prices are based on departures from London Gatwick, Luton, Stansted, Southend, Bristol, Liverpool, Manchester and Edinburgh

-Flights are also available from London Heathrow, Newcastle, Glasgow, Belfast, Birmingham, Leeds Bradford, East Midlands and Dublin for a supplement of £40
+Flights are also available from London Heathrow, Newcastle, Glasgow, Belfast, Birmingham, Leeds Bradford, East Midlands for a supplement of £40

 Artemis Hotel is a 4 star deluxe hotel built in typical Dutch design, located between the centre of Amsterdam and the airport.
 Being within easy reach of the city centre makes it an ideal hotel for those wanting to explore the historical sights, bars and restaurants within Amsterdam.
 It is the perfect choice for both leisure and business travellers alike.